 It is an employer’s responsibility to ensure their employees have a safe and inclusive workplace that is free from discrimination and harassment.
-As employers and employees navigate a combination of in-office and remote work, workplace discrimination may start to look a little different.
+As employers and employees navigate a combination of in-office and remote work, workplace discrimination may look a little different.
 Discriminatory practices don’t have to occur in the office to be considered workplace discrimination.

 Workplace discrimination occurs when a worker is treated unfavorably based on a protected characteristic.
-Although the range of protected characteristics can vary from state to state, federal anti-discrimination laws protect employee characteristics such as race, color, religion, national origin, sexual orientation, gender identity, disability, age and genetic information.
+Although the range of protected characteristics can vary from state to state, federal anti-discrimination laws protect employee characteristics, such as race, color, religion, national origin, sexual orientation, gender identity, disability, age and genetic information.
 All employees — even those under at-will employment — are afforded protection from discrimination based on these protected statuses.

-“While we often think of discrimination in terms of ‘big’ or decisive events, such as termination of employment, failure to hire, or denial of a promotion, discrimination can also exist in day-to-day aspects of the employment relationship, such as denial of preferred shifts, disparate discipline, and/or rescission or denial of responsibilities,” Andrea Milano, special counsel at Pillsbury Winthrop Shaw Pittman, told business.com.
+“While we often think of discrimination in terms of ‘big’ or decisive events, such as termination of employment, failure to hire or denial of a promotion, discrimination can also exist in day-to-day aspects of the employment relationship, such as denial of preferred shifts, disparate discipline and/or rescission or denial of responsibilities,” Andrea Milano, special counsel at Pillsbury Winthrop Shaw Pittman, told Business.com.

 In addition to lawsuits, discrimination claims can cost your business in terms of money and reputation.
 What’s more, if your business is liable for cultivating a work environment that normalizes and accepts workplace discrimination, you will likely face bigger problems than one discrimination lawsuit.

 As an employer, you could be found liable in a lawsuit if discrimination happened to an employee at work.
 Having policies in place to prevent discrimination is the best way to protect all parties.